lubobik/Konf_B20_Bobik_Steirer/README.md

 #### Version 2.0
 1. **Commit**: add LongDrink class that extends Drink class, and contains 1 alcoholic liquid and 1 softdrink fixed a small typo in fruit class

+1. **Commit** add and implements a Test class for Tea, and removed an unnecessary constructor from Tea

 ---